Indexing

 Filtrable Index

-Separately, payload index and vector index cannot solve the problem of search using the filter completely.
+Separately, a payload index and a vector index cannot solve the problem of search using the filter completely.

 In the case of weak filters, you can use the HNSW index as it is.
 In the case of stringent filters, you can use the payload index and complete rescore.
 However, for cases in the middle, this approach does not work well.